gisellen/Restaurant-Management/README.md

 # Restaurant-Management
-A website written in PHP integrated with a database
+A Restaurant Management website written in PHP integrated with a database.